Seminars

 , IT & Instituto Superior Técnico

 This lecture first provides an introduction to classical variational inference (VI), a key technique for approximating complex posterior distributions in Bayesian methods, typically by minimizing the Kullback-Leibler (KL) divergence.
-We'll discuss its principles and
+We'll discuss its principles and common uses.

 Building on this, the lecture introduces Fenchel-Young variational inference (FYVI), a novel generalization that enhances flexibility.
-FYVI replaces the KL divergence with broader Fenchel-Young (FY) regularizers, with a special focus on those derived from Tsallis
+FYVI replaces the KL divergence with broader Fenchel-Young (FY) regularizers, with a special focus on those derived from Tsallis entropies.
+This approach enables learning posterior distributions with significantly smaller, or sparser, support than the prior, offering advantages in model interpretability and performance.

 Europe/Lisbon